 You have two options for fat here.
-You can use cooking spray for fat-free Chili Lime Black Beans, or you can use one or two teaspoons of fat for a low fat dish.
-If you want to save your fat grams for something else in your meal, opt for the cooking spray.
+Use cooking spray for fat-free Chili Lime Black Beans, or use one or two teaspoons of fat for a low fat dish.
+Want to save your fat grams for something else in your meal?
+Opt for the cooking spray.

 Because I like to know what’s in my food, I use my Homemade Chili Powder and let me tell you another secret: if you have whole cumin seeds, toast them in a dry cast iron skillet for a few minutes until they get very fragrant.
 Then grind them.
 It truly brings a new dimension of flavor to any recipe!
 I like to use the mortar and pestle that my dear Mother in Law got me one year.
 You get a little workout, too.